RocketMap/RocketMap/docs/advanced-install/amazon-ecs.md

 > **Warning** -- Most cloud providers have been IP blocked from accessing the API

 Amazon ECS is essentially managed docker allowed you to run multi-container environments easily with minimal configuration.
-In this guide we'll create an ECS Task that will run a single pokemongo-map container with a MariaDB container for persisting the data
+In this guide we'll create an ECS Task that will run a single RocketMap container with a MariaDB container for persisting the data

 ## Requirements